 Axis ticks

-visualization guidelines, they can sometimes be useful.
-To control
+guidelines, they can sometimes be useful.
+To control the visibility

-the visibility of axis ticks, you can use the axis_ticks
+of axis ticks, you can use the axis_ticks parameter in the

 Text